ShadeXploit/arch-backup-tool/README.md

 ./backup-arch-setup.sh
 ```

-🗂️ This will create a backup folder like:
+**🗂️ This script will create a backup folder in your home directory (~):**
+feel free to move this file into a safe place using USB, external drive, or cloud storage.
+example:
 ```
 ~/arch-backup-20250519-150000
 ```